 Another example of failure of the hand to separate is seen in contractures of the hand.
-Contractures of the hand may also develop as a result of failure of the cells to differentiate in utero.
-A contracture is an abnormal pulling forward of the digits of the hand, usually caused by problems with the muscles or skin.
+Contractures of the hand may also develop as a result of a problem with the cells in the womb.
+A contracture is an abnormal pulling forward of the fingers of the hand.
+It is usually caused by problems with the muscles or skin.
 One of the common types of this classification includes congenital triggering.
-Congenital triggering occurs when one of the digits is unable to extend.
+Congenital triggering occurs when one of the fingers is unable to extend.
 It is usually seen in the thumb.
-It may take some time in the child's development before it is noted that the child can not extend the thumb.
+It may take some time in the child's development before it is noted that the child can't extend the thumb.
 Some of these cases improve on their own.
-Surgery is usually not performed until the second year of life, but preferably before the age of 3.
+Surgery is usually not done until the second year of life, but preferably before the age of 3.

-Duplications of digits.
-Duplication of digits is also known as polydactyly.
+Duplications of fingers.
+Duplication of fingers is also known as polydactyly.
 The little finger is the finger that is most often affected.

-Undergrowth of digits.
+Undergrowth of fingers.
 Underdeveloped fingers or thumbs are associated with many congenital hand deformities.
 Surgical treatment is not always required to correct these deformities.
 Underdeveloped fingers may include the following:

 Muscles are missing